ytxmobile98/command-line-argument-parsing/parsing-arguments-in-c.md

 }
 ```

+### Book: _Step-by-Step into Argp_

+The book [_Step-by-Step into Argp_](./step-by-step-into-argp/) provides step-by-step guides that cover the details of the Argp details.
+The code examples are also hosted in the [submodule](./step-by-step-into-argp/).

 ## Parsing of Suboptions

 Having a single level of options is sometimes not enough.
 There might be too many options which have to be available or a set of options is closely related.
 Some programs use **suboptions** to handle these cases.